Pakistan motorcycle tour: Biking off the beaten track

-Ride between some of the world’s highest mountains on the famed Karakoram Highway.
+On our Pakistan motorcycle tour, you’ll ride between some of the world’s highest mountains on the famed Karakoram Highway.
 Maneuver switchbacks on mountain passes more than 3,500m above sea level.
 Follow glacial rivers to hidden valleys.

 And then some.